[Related Blood Test: Whole Body Check-up]

 Low levels of this hormone can cause depression.
 Other signs to watch out for are weight gain, carbohydrate cravings, anxiety attacks and insomnia.
 Excess levels often cause agitation, decreased libido and confusion.

-Cortisol: Cortisol is produced by adrenal glands and is responsible for your energy levels.
+Cortisol is, produced by adrenal glands and is responsible for your energy levels.
 It regulates physical as well as psychological stress.
 When your mind is going through a stressful phase, the body automatically responds by boosting cortisol levels for you to cope.
 While there is a decline soon after, for many people the levels continue to remain high.

-If you are facing health issues such as stomach ulcers, high blood pressure, high cholesterol or even fatigue, chances are this hormone level needs to be brought down.
+If you are facing health issues such as stomach ulcers, high blood pressure, high cholesterol or even fatigue, chances are this hormone level, needs to be brought down.
 Low levels of cortisol can cause chronic fatigue.

 Keep your lifestyle and overall health in check and your hormones will thank you!